 1st day / Cusco - Saywite - Villa Los Loros lodge

 Travelers are picked up at their hotel at 7:00 am on a private bus.
 First stop will be Saywite Archaeological Park.
 This mysterious monolith and the nearby archaeological remains including the “ushnu” and the “pacchas” must remain in our memory to contrast their correspondence with the ceremonial architecture of Choquequirao.
 After a healthy box-lunch, we continue down the remote Huanipaca Valley, a place in the Peruvian highlands reserved for travelers.
 Villa Los Loros Lodge awaits at the bottom of the gorge.
 The rooms ready and after a necessary rest, a short meeting is held to dispel the anxiety a trip like this brings up in every traveler.
 Dinner and overnight.

 2nd day / Villa Los Loros lodge - Playa San Ignacio - Choquequirao

 We leave at 5:30 am right after breakfast, walking down a footpath that leads to the Hacienda San Ignacio and then tumbles downhill towards the raging Apurimac River (Playa San Ignacio).
 Across the hanging bridge is where the serious hiking starts; ascending from water level (4757 feet) to Choquequirao campsite (9415 feet) is nothing less than overwhelming.
 On the one hand, the beauty of the landscape, rivers, waterfalls, flowers, all is movement...
-On the other, the wild environment: the steep slope and your heartbeat combine in an intimate connection with the environment.
+On the other, the wild environment: the steep slope and your heartbeat combine in an intimate connection with the surroundings.
 At the campsite and after lunch, a quick visit to the Phaqchayoc Sector (a terraced agricultural system where corn is still grown) and The House of Waterfalls (according to archaeologists, the home of the Inca of Choquequirao.)
 Back at the campsite, tired and proud, a warm meal is enjoyed before a good night’s sleep.
 (Bathrooms and cold showers available)

 3rd day / Choquequirao full day